venkat7794/Dogs-vs-Cats-Classification/README.md

 The model's performance is evaluated using the accuracy and loss metrics on both the training and validation sets.
 The final accuracy and loss values are printed to the console

-### contributions
-Contributions to this project are welcome.
-Please submit pull requests or issues to improve the model's performance or add new features.